Who is CU Medicine?

-Our clinics are open to serve you during this time for in-person visits and virtual visits.
-For a full list of CU Medicine's current safety guidelines, please visit our COVID-19 response page.
+Our clinics are open for in-person visits and virtual visits.
+For a full list of CU Medicine's current safety guidelines, please visit our COVID-19 policies page.

-To schedule an appointment for an in-person visit and or Telehealth virtual visit, please call your clinic directly and follow the current recommended public health guidelines.
+To schedule an appointment for an in-person visit and/or telehealth virtual visit, search for your clinic and call them directly to schedule an appointment.

 When should I arrive for my first appointment?

 Please plan to arrive at least 15- 20 minutes before your scheduled appointment time to complete the necessary forms and paperwork.